 Symptoms to Watch Out For

 Skin condition symptoms aren’t all the same.
-One skin disorder can cause certain issues while another condition can result in completely different symptoms.
+One skin problem can cause certain issues while another condition can result in completely different symptoms.
 However, it's usually not hard to tell when something is wrong.

 Your dog might be suffering from a skin issue if he or she exhibits the following symptoms: